McMillan Hall: Movement and re-dedication

 In the late 1890s, the Board of Trustees was considering demolishing the "Academy Building," which then housed the library.
 However, the building was saved in 1900 when College benefactor W. R. Thompson donated $50,000 for the construction of a new library with the stipulation that the Academy Building be preserved.
-In order for make way for the new library, the Academy Building was moved 40 ft to the east and towards Lincoln Street by the John Eichley Corporation of Pittsburgh.
+In order to make way for the new library, the Academy Building was moved 40 ft to the east and towards Lincoln Street by the John Eichley Corporation of Pittsburgh.
 After the move, the new foundation was of incorrect proportions, requiring the contractor to keep the building mounted on "skids and jacks" while a new foundation was constructed.
 The error cost the contractor dearly, and the whole operation cost the College $7,455.69.

 The building was remodeled in 1912, opening the second floor for use for the first time since 1835 and adding an interior stairway.
 The funds for this remodeling project were donated by President James D. Moffat.
 The interior was painted while and the first floor received new fixtures, including new railings, partitions, and windows.
 It was rechristened the "Administrative Building," because it then housed all of the administrative offices, including the President's office.
 The "Administration Committee" met on the second floor.
 A cement walkway was added to connect the building to Old Main.
 Other proposals asked that the center portion of the building be used as "the long wanted student smoking room on the campus."

 In 1928, the north wing was converted from a residence hall into office space, while the south wing continued to be used as a faculty residence.
 In 1937, the building was repainted and refurbished with new floor coverings.
 The College bookstore opened in the basement in 1938 and was enlarged in 1939 to add a refreshment and lunch counter.
 In 1942, a room under the South wing was turned into a classroom and a faculty dining room was added.

 With the increased enrollment after World War II, the building's dining hall was moved to the Chapel in Old Main and the bookstore was moved to Hays Hall, allowing the former bookstore location to become part of the faculty dining hall.
 The south wing faculty residence hall was converted into office space in 1947, with administration office on the first floor and faculty offices on the second floor.
 By 1949, the entire building was used for administrative offices.
 By 1952, the postwar enrollment figures had stabilized, allowing the bookstore to reopen in the basement and the dining hall to return to Hayes Hall.